miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 v6.1                                                     22.04.2009
 ----
 +Restored active fragmentation grenade from Nines, thanks to Lenuska.
-Made Hannah's vents unlock and removed SM blueblood after Dominate.
+Made Hannah's vents unlock and removed blueblood after alley foray.
 Added two more times to feed from Heather and fixed Sin Bin PC text.
 Fixed dialogues for Patty, Gary, Romero, Pisha, Arthur and Beckett.
 Made Auto-Level button unambiguous and fixed icons at the warehouse.